 Key Considerations for Managing Social Security Taxation

 It should be clear by now that overall income (and not just the benefits themselves) drives the taxation of Social Security benefits.
-This requires a detailed understanding of a retiree’s tax situation and mindfulness of how the increased taxation of benefits might change your tax bill.
-Many retirees mismanage their overall income situation and make small decisions that end up having a big impact on the taxation of their benefits.
+This requires a thorough understanding of a retiree’s tax situation and mindfulness of how the increased taxation of benefits might affect your tax bill.
+Many retirees mismanage their overall income situation and make small decisions that have substantial impacts on the taxation of their benefits.

 Here are some examples of income types that need to be considered when determining your tax situation as it relates to Social Security: